Ten of the series of classic to watch during the quarantine of the coronavirus

 Mr. Bean

-The other one that is on YouTube, this is the show for british Rms.
-Finally, it is starring Rowan Atkinson.
-Hard not to laugh at the intricacies of this subject from the situation in ways funny it can turn a simple situation into something surreal.
-He lives in a small apartment in the company of his inseparable bear of plush toy, Teddy.
+The other one that is on YouTube, it’s the one show, british Mr. Beanthat is carried out by Rowan Atkinson.
+Hard not to laugh at the intricacies of this subject from the situation in ways funny it can turn a simple situation into something surreal that He lives in a small apartment in the company of his inseparable bear of plush toy, Teddy.
 Mr. Finally, almost does not talk, we listen to very rarely, a few whispers, but their solutions to the situations complicated and are always unique.